Tipflation: Tipping fatigue and calls for reform

-The rise of tipflation has been accredited to widening the appeal of reforming tip culture, or abolishing it altogether.
+The rise of tipflation has been credited for widening the appeal of reforming tip culture, or abolishing it altogether.
 While journals, newspapers, and other mediums of media have previously published on abolishing tipping in the United States, such as a 2015 episode of the CollegeHumor series Adam Ruins Everything, tipflation is widely credited with popularizing the movement to a broader audience.

 Numerous videos on TikTok in early 2023 have spread the idea and awareness of tipflation to an audience broader than ever before.
 Some videos showing people who claim to be landlords requesting tips have been highly criticized, while other videos have denounced the increase in tipping seen at quick-service restaurants and coffee shops, criticizing workers for only preparing and handing over a drink.
 Others have criticized the increase in both tips and extra charges, such as one instance where a video criticizes a drink shop where a tip is requested after the customer purchases a smoothie for $17 and $1.35 for an extra pack of stevia.
 Some response videos made by TikTok creators, themselves servers, have incited viewers to publish comments themselves reasserting the practice of optional tipping, arguing that bad service doesn't deserve gratuity.
 One video in particular reported on by CBS News expressed the request to tip on a worker simply pouring the customer a glass of water.

 The causes of tipping fatigue have also been attributed to the remaining expectation that one should still provide a tip after numerous service charges levied by a service.
 Etiquette expert Thomas Farley has blasted restaurants for still asking customers for tips after numerous service were levied against them for various services and add-ons (such as to-go boxes), as well as the price increases in general costs due to the global inflation surge which started in 2021.
 Furthermore, a study from PlayUSA revealed that while 10% of customers are tipping more due to the pandemic, 17% are tipping less for the reason of inflation, and 60% of Americans wish to do away with tipping culture entirely.
 A similar study from Toast reported that the average gratuity rate for quick-service restaurants has dropped from 16.4% to 15.9%.
 It has been reported that several customers' 20% tips are not being seen as enough gratuity, further increasing outrage at new tipping culture.
 Some have expressed that gratuity outside of full-service restaurants should only be provided to workers "who go above and beyond".

 Anti-tipping sentiments have continued to grow throughout 2023.
 A CNBC report published in early June cites statistics released by Bankrate showing that fewer Americans always leave a gratuity, including for dining at restaurants.
 Bankrate's statistics further show that nearly two out of every three Americans have a negative view on tipping.